ratehub/react-combo-test/readme.md

 This library takes a naïve but useful approach that I should write more about in this section.

 ## History

-The code for this project originated inside [openride](https://openride.co)'s web app before [ratehub](https://ratehub.ca) sponsored its liberation into this open-source library version.
+In 2016, the original idea and code were implemented in [openride](https://openride.co)'s web app code.
+In 2017, [ratehub](https://ratehub.ca) sponsored extracting and refactoring it into this open-source library version.